-- education, or curriculum theory and development). - 18.
-Experience in several types of leadership roles depending on their prior presentation and experience and career objectives.
-Leadership capabilities may be demonstrated in the areas of: observation and supervision of student teachers and interns; teaching of undergraduate college students; administration of early childhood programs; advocacy and public policy activity; and/or basic or applied research in early childhood education. - Theoretical knowledge in education and allied disciplines. - Knowledge to interpret and expand the knowledge base by completing a dissertation that involves basic or applied research and study.
+- 18. Experience in several types of leadership roles depending on their prior presentation and experience and career objectives.
+Leadership capabilities may be demonstrated in the areas of: observation and supervision of student teachers and interns; teaching of undergraduate college students; administration of early childhood programs; advocacy and public policy activity; and/or basic or applied research in early childhood education. - 19.
+Theoretical knowledge in education and allied disciplines. - 20.
+Knowledge to interpret and expand the knowledge base by completing a dissertation that involves basic or applied research and study.